astronomer/astronomer-support-utilities/readme.md

 Depends on two environment variables
 1. `ASTRONOMER_RELEASE_NAME` - the release name of the deployment who's images you want to clean up
 1. `ASTRONOMER_REGISTRY` - this just needs to be `registry.$BASE_DOMAIN`

+## airflow-chart

+Under normal circumstances you do not deploy the Airflow chart yourself as that is handled by the Astronomer platform.
+However, every now and then you might need to deploy the chart manually in order to have more control over the configuration.
+If you do, you can use the `airflow-chart.sh` script as an example of how to specify the chart version and the chart name and location.

+### Dependencies
+None